Warzone2100/warzone2100/README.md

       - IMPORTANT: You need the fully-featured Visual Studio IDE.
 “Visual Studio Code” does not include the necessary support for building C++ Windows apps.
    * **CMake 3.10+** (https://cmake.org/)
    * **QT 5.9.1+** (https://www.qt.io/)
+     - The QT website nowadays is very confusing.
+Here's a link to the [5.9.9 installer](https://download.qt.io/archive/qt/5.9/5.9.9/).
+     - You will probably need to register for a QT account during the installation, along with activating your email.
+     - Required components to install: MSVC 2015, Qt Script (even though it's labelled as deprecated).
+The MSVC SDKs seem to be backwards-compatible, and 32-bit versions work on 64-bit platforms.
    * **Git** (if not building from a release source archive)
    * **7-Zip** (http://www.7-zip.org)
 * **Preparing to build:**